ZSeanYves/markitdown/docs/format-support.md

 Current boundaries:

-* negative cases are still conservatively downgraded to ordered paragraphs
+* negative cases may still be conservatively downgraded to ordered paragraphs
-* table-like stabilization currently focuses more on region/order recovery than full table-level IR semantics
+* table-like stabilization currently focuses more on region / order recovery than on full table-level IR semantics

 ---